isomerpages/moe-yuhuapri/_yuhualite-experience/Programme for Active Learning.md

 **PAL Visual Arts (P1)**

-During the PAL Art Programme, our pupils develop their creativity and imagination through constructive imaginative activities and express themselves through art.
+During the PAL Art Programme, our students develop their creativity and imagination through constructive imaginative activities and express themselves through art.

 PAL Art Programme for Primary 1 focuses on cartooning and doodling.
 The theme, Animals@Play, aims to heighten an awareness of the environment and the importance of wildlife conservation in our pupils.
 They also create craftwork from recycled materials and work in teams on a mini group project.